canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 > August 1st: The "215th Descent Operation" is carried out by a YoRHa squad.
 During this engagement, special machine lifeform types who take in the bodies of their allies are observed.

 Finally, in the DLC, we cut to the aftermath of Plato's rampage.
-Horrified, the surviving machines establish a policy of destroying every doll they see, lest another Plato incident happen.
+Horrified by whatever happened, the surviving machines establish a policy of destroying every doll they see, lest another Plato incident come about.
 This is shown in the music video for <cite>Deserving of Life</cite>, which portrays a Machine Lifeform destroying dolls...

 {% include youtube.html id="aiNKk3fPed8" %}

-Plato meanwhile is preserved in the Machine network, from within which he manages to contact one of the player character androids to investigate and discover his memories in a room in the amusement park with a huge stack of TVs. o7 godspeed you wonderful little weirdo
+Plato, meanwhile is preserved in the Machine network, from within which he manages to contact one of the player character androids to investigate and discover his memories in a room in the amusement park with a huge stack of TVs.

-### Grün

-There's relatively little information about 'Grün', one of the largest superweapon machine lifeforms in the form of a semi-humanoid, flexible aquatic giant.
-He is presumably the subject of the picture book [<cite>In The Deep Sea</cite>](https://nier.fandom.com/wiki/In_the_Deep_Sea):

-{% include youtube.html id="UtqbQPRuuy0" %}

-> The child held sway over enormous strength.\\
-> But sadly, he was also a little bit broken.\\
-> He spent his long days hurting those around him.\\
-> He tried his best to be good and kind.\\
-> But despite his efforts, things never seemed to turn out.\\
-> They told him he was unwanted.\\
-> They abandoned him in the deep, dark ocean.\\
-> And from the cold at the bottom of the sea,\\
-> He cried out:\\
-> Mother!
-Mother!
-Mother! ...Mother...\\
-> But his voice never reached his mother.

-The [unit description](https://nier.fandom.com/wiki/Gr%C3%BCn) gives a more explicit account:

-> A machine lifeform of extreme size that was developed specifically to annihilate androids. however, due to its tendency to also destroy its fellow machines, it was eventually discarded into the sea.
-The part that was initially thought to be its entire body turned out to be merely its head, causing this colossus to reach over 1,000 meters into the sky when standing.

-Per the timeline, Grün (the 'Behemoth-class' machine lifeform) was first sighted in 11627 (about 300 years before the game), and launched a devastating attack on the androids, only to disappear into the Izu-Ogasawara Trench a month later.

-Grün is apparently most likely named after obscure socialist [Karl Theodor Ferdinand Grün](https://en.wikipedia.org/wiki/Karl_Theodor_Ferdinand_Gr%C3%BCn), who clashed with the young Marx in the Young Hegelians, making him one of the most obscure philosopher allusions.
+All I can say is, o7 godspeed you wonderful little weirdo...

 ### Engels